harishbsrinivas/AWSSAA-C02/README.md

 ## IAM Entities

-- Users - Individuals such as Developers, engineers etc. New users do not have any permissions when created.
+- Users - Individuals such as Developers, Engineers etc. New users do not have any permissions when created.
 - Groups - a collection of users used to manage users who need similar levels of access to AWS resources.
 Allows easier management of access by attaching policies and roles at the group level.
 Each user in the group will inherit the same set of permissions as the ones associated with the group.
 You cannot nest IAM Groups.
 Individual IAM users can belong to multiple groups, but creating subgroups so that one IAM Group is embedded inside of another IAM Group is not possible.